narrreddy/narrreddy/README.md

 ## About Me

-I'm Arvind, a software engineer and data enthusiast dedicated to helping businesses harness the power of their data.
-Leveraging tools like Apache Spark, Databricks, SQL, MongoDB, and Snowflake, I craft efficient data pipelines and optimize workflows.
+I'm Arvind, a data engineer and data enthusiast dedicated to helping businesses harness the power of their data.
+Leveraging tools and languages like Azure, Fabric, Python, Apache Spark, Databricks, SQL, MongoDB, and Snowflake, I craft efficient data pipelines and optimize workflows.
 With expertise in data modeling, ETL processes, and cloud platforms such as AWS and Azure, I ensure seamless data integration and management.

 ## Sections